firezone/ebpf-firewall/README.md

 > Note: This readme is still a work in progress

+There are 2 main directories:
+* `ebpf` for ebpf-related crates
+* `userspace` for the user space side of things

 This library is composed of 3 crates:
-* `ebpf-firewall-ebpf` with the ebpf code
+* `firewall-ebpf` with the ebpf code
-* `ebpf-firewall-common` code shared between ebpf and user-space
+* `firewall-common` code shared between ebpf and user-space
-* `ebpf-firewall` library code
+* `firewall` library code

-Furthermore, we have an example of how to use the library in `ebpf-firewall/examples/logger-firewall.rs`.
+Furthermore, we have an example of how to use the library in `userspace/firewall/examples/logger-firewall.rs`.

 The library exposes functions to log and block traffic.